Zeo666/AllTheRoles/README.md

 ## Phantom
 ### **Team: Neutral**
 The Phantom is a Neutral role with its own win condition.\
-They become half-invisible when they die and has to complete all their tasks without getting caught.
+They become half-invisible when they die and have to complete all their tasks without getting caught.

 ### Game Options
 | Name | Description | Type | Default |